paragpatil51/Big-Mart-Sale-Prediction-Project/README.md

 ---

-# Data Science Internship Projects
+# Big Mart Sale Prediction Projects

-Welcome to the repository showcasing my projects from my internship at **Academor**!
+Welcome to the repository showcasing my project.
 This collection highlights my journey into data science, where I utilized Python and key libraries to tackle real-world problems.

 ## Table of Contents
 - [About](#about)